Infosecurity: Three Industry Trends to Follow

 This can be a great tool against physical hacking or social exploiting as they typically rely on vulnerable ports or people with utility access.
 While it seems like a difficult task, once implemented, it becomes a safety net, of a sort, and will provide a sense of relief as you access your systems without fear of easy intrusion.

 A VPN, or virtual private network, essentially simulates a private connection over a public connection.
 In layman's terms, it allows you to hide your activity and, in some cases, your location as you browse the web or use email.
 There are a few sites that give you this service for free and some with premium features that can make you a ghost online.

 Almost all industries today see the incredible benefit of VPNs as they can obstruct a hacker’s attempt at scanning networks for vulnerable nodes.
 It goes by the logic that you cannot catch what you cannot see.
 VPNs are great for business and personal use as they can protect your network information anywhere you go.

-The hacking and malicious software industry is not going anywhere soon as the expansion of the internet grants more and more access to potential hackers.
-These can be offset by simply using a strong password, encryption and VPN to secure your identity online or otherwise.
+The hacking and malicious software industry are not going anywhere soon as the expansion of the internet grants more and more access to potential hackers.
+These can be offset by simply using a strong password, encryption, and VPN to secure your identity online or otherwise.
 There is nothing more stressful than having a network that is susceptible to massive data breaching.
 Protect yourself and others by following these InfoSec industry trends.

 Automation in the workplace is already well underway.
 The McKinsey Global Institute estimates that up to 50% of workplace tasks could be fully automated by 2055, if not before.
 For employees, this can be a daunting concept, as increased automation in professional settings could lead to job loss on a mass scale.